-- What is the recommended treatment and why?
+- What is the recommended treatment?
+Why?
 Are there other treatment options?

-- How often will treatment be given and how long will it last?
+- How often will the patient get treatment?
+How long will it last?

 - What are the side effects of the treatment?
-How can they be managed?
+How can we manage them?

 - When should I contact the doctor or nurse?
 How do I contact them?

 - Write down the doctor’s answers.
 If you don’t understand something, ask the doctor to explain it or to draw a picture, if you think that will help.
-Keep your notes in a special folder with all the patient’s other medical information you have gathered.
+Keep these notes in a special folder with all the patient’s other medical information.

-- If there is something you still don’t understand when you get home, call the doctor’s office.
+- If there’s something you still don’t understand when you get home, call the doctor’s office.
 The nurse who works with the doctor may also be able to answer many of your questions.

 - Interpreter services are available at all times for any patients and caregivers whose first language isn’t English.
 The interpreter can talk with you either in person or by telephone.
 It’s best to arrange for an interpreter before the appointment.
 Tell your doctor’s office if this is needed.
 Visit www.mskcc.org/experience/become-patient/international-patients/private-translation-services to learn more about language assistance services at MSK.

-For more information on communicating with doctors, read the following resources:
+For more information about communicating with healthcare providers, read the following resources:

 Caring for the Patient

 In your role as caregiver, you may need to learn some new skills and terms.
 These can include:

-- About the patient’s disease and its treatment
+- Information about the patient’s disease and its treatment.

 Providing physical care and managing symptoms